• Cawsey House-3200x690

 As well as big conservation projects, Landmark undertakes a rolling programme of maintenance on our buildings, which now includes a focus on improving their warmth and energy efficiency.
 This ranges from ensuring buildings are better insulated and draught-proofed to installing air source heat pumps and other low carbon heating systems.

-Stuart says, ‘Being part of the Landmark buildings team is a real honour.
+Stuart said, ‘Being part of the Landmark buildings team is a real honour.
 There is a bank of knowledge there that is second to none.
 Everyone wants to do the best thing for the building: they really care.
 At the opening of the Shore Cottages, all my family came up to the event.
 The sun was shining, the sea was like a glass table.
 To know that you have been part of the rescue of a building, that’s priceless.’